datagrok-ai/mol-track/api_design.md

 - `GET /batches/` - returns a representation of batches including details, synonyms, additions and compounds including details and synonyms

+   Future potential capabilities
    1. pagination must be supported
    2. output format must be supported. `output-format=[json|csv|mol-v3000]` with a default of `csv`.
 If `json` format is selected, the data is returned in a nested dictionary structure.
 If the format is `csv` or `mol-v3000`, then the data is pivoted/concatenated/flattened
    3. there should probably be a hard limit

-- `GET /batches/{id}` - .returns a representation of batches including details, synonyms, additions and compounds including details and synonyms
+- `GET /batches/{id}` - Returns a representation of batches including details, synonyms, additions and compounds including details and synonyms

+   Future potential capability
   - Query parameter `output-format=[json|csv|mol-v3000]` with a default of `csv`.
 If `json` format is selected, the data is returned in a nested dictionary structure.
 If the format is `csv` or `mol-v3000`, then the data is pivoted/concatenated/flattened

-- `GET /batches/{id}/properties`
+- `GET /batches/{batch_id}/properties`
-- `GET /batches/{id}/synonyms`
+- `GET /batches/{batch_id}/synonyms`
-- `GET /batches/{id}/additions` - should returns additions, equivalents, and summary
+- `GET /batches/{batch_id}/additions` - should returns additions, equivalents, and summary

+- `PUT /batches/{batch_id}` - Used for updating information (details, compound, synonym, additions) for a given batch.  `batch_regno` is not updateable.

 ## Register Virtual Compounds ##